Interventional physiatry and pain management is about helping you feel your best—without surgery.

 Interventional physiatry is the subspecialty of using a variety of injections to treat conditions affecting the musculoskeletal system, while pain management, in general, focuses on the care of both acute and chronic pain.
 It could be said that physiatrists are pain management physicians, but not all pain management physicians are physiatrists.

 Our Interventional Physiatry and Pain Management department works closely with our orthopedic surgeons.
-Dr. Pannullo creates an integrated, personalized treatment plan for each patient.
+Our physiatry team creates an integrated, personalized treatment plan for each patient.
 Just as orthopedic surgeons need to know when to operate and when not to, physiatrists and pain management physicians are experts at determining when a patient can benefit from an injection and when a different approach will likely be more effective.

 We use cutting-edge electrodiagnositc techniques and tools to determine the cause and nature of your pain condition.
 Then, we employ a variety of treatment methods to get you back to feeling your best.
 These can include corticosteroid injections, nerve blocks, physical therapy and more.